-A husband and wife team with an enthusiasm for travel and good food and drink, we put our passion into each and every batch of our chocolates, handcrafted in a 1910 brick mill building in Brattleboro, Vermont.
-We moved here from San Francisco nearly twenty years ago after setting off on a serendipitous cross-country adventure to put down roots in the Connecticut River valley, inspired by Vermont cheeses and foods we discovered while living on the West Coast.
+A husband and wife team with a love for travel and good food and drink, we put our passion into each and every batch of our chocolates, handcrafted in a 1910 brick mill building in Brattleboro, Vermont.
+We moved here from San Francisco nearly twenty years ago after setting off on a serendipitous cross-country adventure to put down roots in the Connecticut River valley, inspired by the Vermont cheeses and foods we discovered while living on the West Coast.

 Our town and the surrounding valley are home to a myriad of farms, orchards, forests and meadows that provide a plethora of freshly-farmed and foraged foods.
 This bounty of pure and delicious flavors are the basis for Vermont’s outstanding artisanal cheese, bread, beer, wine, maple and restaurant culture.
 It is these resources that we tap into as Vermont chocolatiers.

-Our journey to become artisan chocolate makers has taken many twists and turns, but it feels like everything we’ve done has culminated into what we do and love now.
-We draw upon our travels and the exciting innovations in California cuisine while we lived there, as well as our backgrounds in the arts, biology and chemistry, and restaurants and cafés to inform our craft.
+Our journey to become artisan chocolate makers has taken many twists and turns, but it feels like everything we’ve done has culminated in what we do and love now.
+We draw upon our travels and the exciting innovations in California cuisine that were happening while we lived there, as well as our backgrounds in the arts, biology and chemistry, restaurants and cafés to inform our craft.

 John spent several years as head coffee roaster and manager at our local roasting shop when we first touched base in Brattleboro.
-His experience sourcing beans, cupping with leaders in the field like George Howell, and visiting origins has provided a great background to working with chocolate.
-John’s years of managing and growing small businesses has fueled our growth from a home-based business to where we are today.
+His experience sourcing beans, cupping with leaders in the field like George Howell, and visiting coffee origins has provided a great background to working with chocolate.
+John’s years of leading small businesses has fueled our growth from a home-based business to our official launch in 2014 and continued growth today.